 War breaks.
 Union forces are pushed away to the north by a platoon of mostly locals.

 Union forces return.

 On October second, eighteen eighty, a railroad reaches the city of Ashe.
 On November twentieth, nineteen thirty, eight of the nine local banks fail.
 Only Wachovia remains due to infusions of cash from other sources.
 Though Ashe owes fifty million due to the building of roads and buildings, Ashe refuses to default, then remains impoverished.
-Everything is properly preserved for fifty years before the debt is finally paid in full.
+Everything is properly preserved for fifty years before the debt is finally paid.